AliNikkhah2001/alinikkhah2001.github.io/index.md

 focus: |-
   I am an applied machine learning researcher and engineer who is endlessly enthusiastic about multimodal AI, affective computing, and autonomous evaluation systems.
 My work blends rigorous research with production-grade engineering so ideas move quickly from controlled studies into platforms serving clinicians, linguists, and marketplace operators.

-  I am actively seeking master's or PhD positions in these domains and I'm always open to research collaborations or co-authored publications that push the boundaries of speech, vision-language, and agentic ML systems.
+  I am highly motivated and actively seeking master's or PhD opportunities focused on these AI/ML domains, and I'm equally eager to co-author papers or prototype joint research with labs and companies operating in speech, vision-language, or agentic ML.
+If you'd like to collaborate or discuss graduate opportunities, please drop me a note at [alinkkh9@gmail.com](mailto:alinkkh9@gmail.com).
 capabilities:
   - title: "Top Skills"
     items: